When Legends Rise: Release and promotion

 The video directed by Noah Berlow and produced by Gautam Singhani completed a two-year process that had the band involving students, who starting the recording of this version of the song after 20 students first accompanied the band in the studio providing vocals on the chorus track.
-The same students received invitations to perform the song live onstage with Godsmack at a live show in Gilford, New Hampshire on August 22, 2018 at the Bank of New Hampshire Pavilion.
+The same students received invitations to perform the song live onstage with Godsmack at a live show in Gilford, New Hampshire on August 22, 2018, at the Bank of New Hampshire Pavilion.

 In 2019, the band proposed to the Gilbert H. Hood Middle School an enlistment of music students whom were trained and rehearsed with the band before the shoot to prepare for the music video filming.

 During the band's visit, Sully personally spoke with and guided the students, sharing insights from his life and explained how music had saved him.
 Sully encouraged the young student musicians to continue the pursuit of their dreams.

-As of October 4, 2020, the song had peaked at number 11 on the Billboard charts after spending the prior 11 weeks on the charts.
-The song has been at number 1 since May 2020 and has held that position for over five weeks.
+The song remained on the Billboard charts for 31 weeks, peaking at #1 for over five.

 Critical reception

 AllMusic generally praised the album, describing the sound as "shedding some of the bitterness, anger, and aggression...without that violent anger and creeping darkness...what's left is a band that remains hungry and driven by hope" and concluded that album showed the band as "reinvigorated, confident, and no less defiant than they were in 1998.
 When Legends Rise is a slight shift, but a highly enjoyable one that stirs the soul in unexpected ways."
+Loudwire gave the album a positive ranking, stating that the album was "a turning point in their career".